 Why they were on Midgardr and not Alfheim was another question, but not one he wanted to ask just then.

 Ystävä smiled cryptically.
 “You’ll see.”

 Then they stopped, the tile-roofed home before them, light spilling out from under the shutters.
 Ystävä rapped lightly on the door and stood back.

-The deep baritone that sounded from within was unmistakeably annoyed.
+The deep baritone that sounded from within was unmistakably annoyed.
 “Whoever you are,” he said.
-“You’d best have an excelent reason for interrupting my supper!”
+“You’d best have an excellent reason for interrupting my supper!”

 Ystävä smiled, amused (although Einarr was not certain what could be amusing).
 “How about a new student, Elder Melja?”

 The door burst open before them.
 Filling the open doorway, framed by the welcoming glow of candlelight, stood an alfr man with the golden hair and upswept features one expects of his race.
 If it were not for those, Einarr might have thought he was looking at a particularly well-formed human man: he towered over the two of them, broad-shouldered and clean-shaven.

 “There you are, you old dog!
 I’d begun to think the human had gotten cold feet!”

 “No, no. You know how chancy the High Road can be, though.”